 In the pop-up select Range: Customize and choose the date range required for your historical data.

-💡 You may have to download multiple files as Binance limits this to three months of data per file.
+💡 You may have to download multiple files as Binance limits this to 12 months of data per file.

 Back in Recap, go to the Accounts page and hover the settings cog on your Binance account, then click "Manage Statements".